HacktheUniverse/climate-watch-united/README.md

 For a demonstration, see http://climate.tidalforce.org

+For a presentation, see http://bit.ly/space-for-climate

-For a presentation, see http://bit.ly/climate-deniers
+For a climate deniers raw data, see http://bit.ly/climate-deniers

 To up to date on civic data, property tax reform, community involvement see http://fedex1.tidalforce.org